 How to get to The Weather Islands

 Your journey to The Weather Islands (or Väderöarna in Swedish), will begin in Hamburgsund – a small port town near Fjällbacka.
-Once arriving to Hamburgsund you will park your car by the Väderöarna office or a nearby school.
+Once arriving at Hamburgsund you will park your car by the Väderöarna office or a nearby school.
 The parking at the office is free for 24 hours and longer parking by the school is free for longer periods.
 Once you park your car and take out your things, you will walk a couple of seconds/minutes to the reception.

-When you arrive to your boat, get a seat by the window and get ready for travelling through the world’s most beautiful archipelago.
+When you arrive at your boat, get a seat by the window and get ready for travelling through the world’s most beautiful archipelago.
 The boat ride will take roughly 40 minutes and if you’re lucky, you’ll even see some seals on the way!

 Once you arrive at The Weather Islands you’ll first see the hotel in yellow and a small handful of houses decorating the rocky archipelago.
 It really looks like a fairy-tale!
 When getting off the boat, don’t be surprised if it gets very windy – Weather Islands are known to have one of Sweden‘s warmest and windiest climates.

 Väderöarnas Värdhus – The Hotel on the Island

 Outside the hotel, you’ll also be able to go to a sauna and a hot tub!
 We, unfortunately, forgot our swimsuits and couldn’t give it a go.
 But next time I will make sure to bring them along – it looked so nice!